-We are a specialty finance company that lends to and invests in development-stage companies in the technology, life science, healthcare information and services and cleantech industries, which we refer to as our "Target Industries."
+We are a specialty finance company that lends to and invests in development-stage companies in the technology, life science, healthcare information and services and cleantech industries.
 Our investment objective is to generate current income from the loans we make and capital appreciation from the warrants we receive when making such loans.
-We make secured loans, which we refer to as "Venture Loans," to companies backed by established venture capital and private equity firms in our Target Industries, which we refer to as "Venture Lending."
+We make Venture Loans to companies backed by established venture capital and private equity firms in our Target Industries.
 We also selectively lend to publicly traded companies in our Target Industries.